 There is no specific treatment.
 Your doctor will suggest ways to treat or manage the symptoms.

 Parents of a child with this syndrome should have genetic counseling and testing to determine if one parent has a change in chromosome 5.

 Intellectual disability is common.
 Half of children with this syndrome learn enough verbal skills to communicate.
 The cat-like cry becomes less noticeable over time.

 Complications depend on the amount of intellectual disability and physical problems.
 Symptoms may affect the person's ability to care for themselves.

 This syndrome is usually diagnosed at birth.
 Your health care provider will discuss your baby's symptoms with you.
 It is important to continue regular visits with the child's health care providers after leaving the hospital.

 Genetic counseling and testing is recommended for all persons with a family history of this syndrome.

 There is no known prevention.
 Couples with a family history of this syndrome who wish to become pregnant may consider genetic counseling.

-Descartes M, Carroll AJ.
-Cytogenetics.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+Bacino CA, Lee B. Cytogenetics.
+In: Kliegman RM, Stanton BF, St. Geme JW III, Shor NF, Behrman RE, eds.
 Nelson Textbook of Pediatrics.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 81.
+19th ed.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 76.